Cost price selling a property

 - We pay office rent, rates etc to display your property in our window and be a local hub for all house buyers to come to.

-- We pay newspapers and magazines to advertise your property.
+- We pay marketing costs to advertise your property.

 - We pay property portals over a thousand pound per month plus our own web developers to advertise your property.